kai687/sphinxawesome-theme/docs/demo/footnotes.rst

    Footnotes are a way in printed documents to add more information outside of the main flow of text.
-   They don't apply well to the online experience, especially on mobile devices.
+   They don't apply well to online experiences, especially on mobile devices.

 ----